-The Company's consolidated financial statements have been prepared on a going concern basis which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
-The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities should the Company be unable to continue as a going concern.
+The Company's unaudited condensed consolidated financial statements have been prepared on a going concern basis which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
+The unaudited condensed consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities should the Company be unable to continue as a going concern.

-The Company believes it has sufficient working capital to finance its operations for at least the next twelve months, as such, these financial statements are prepared on the going concern basis.
+The Company believes it has sufficient working capital to finance its operations for at least the next twelve months, as such, these unaudited condensed consolidated financial statements are prepared on the going concern basis.